-The tally file and its associated files are stored in the Trimble Data\Common\Tally folder on the controller.
+The tally file and its associated files are stored in the Trimble DataCommonTally folder on the controller.

 The Tally folder contains the following files:

-File Туре Contains Created when Tally .CSV Joint attribute data One of the following occurs: A CSV file (such as the pipe manufacturer manifest) copied to the controller is opened in the Check tally or Create tally screen.
-A new file is created in the Create tally screen.
-Manifest .CSV Joint attribute data A CSV file from the pipe manufacturer is copied to the controller for checking against data entered in the Create tally screen.
-Definition .dfn Configured tally options Tally options are configured in the Pipeline options screen.
-Master index .idx Unique ID, status flags, and timestamp and position information for each joint Tally options are configured in the Pipeline options screen.
-Joint map .map Joint map records, including timestamp and position information The first time a joint map record is added to the pipeline project.
-Report .xml Data from the other files in the folder Files are updated using the Tally and Joint Map Updater utility.
-The .xml file is used for creating reports on the office computer.
+File Туре Contains Notes Tally .CSV Joint attribute data When working with cloud projects, this file is downloaded to the controller.
+When not working with cloud projects, this file is created when: A CSV file (such as the pipe manufacturer manifest) downloaded to the controller is opened in the Check tally or Create tally screen. • A new file is created in the Create tally screen.
+Manifest .CSV Joint attribute data This CSV file from the pipe manufacturer may be downloaded to the controller for checking against data entered in the Create tally screen.
+Definition .dfn Configured tally options This file is downloaded to the controller, or automatically created when tally options are configured in the Pipeline options screen.
+Master index .idx Unique ID, status flags, and timestamp and position information for each joint This file is downloaded to the controller, or automatically created when tally options are configured in the Pipeline options screen.
+Joint map .map Joint map records, including timestamp and position information This file is downloaded to the controller or automatically created the first time a joint map record is added to the pipeline project.